 Unlike other Grand Prix venues in the world, one doesn’t have to scratch one’s head too much when choosing where to sit in the Red Bull Ring.
 There are only three Grandstands, a family area and a General Admission area.

-Tickets for the General Admission are less than €100 and other tickets range from €395 to €495.
-These were the rates for the Austrian Grand Prix 2020 but were not much different from 2019.
+Tickets for General Admission are less than €100 and other tickets range from €395 to €495.
+These were the rates for the 2020 Austrian Grand Prix and were not much different from 2019.
 We expect the tickets for the 2021 event to be relatively the same and will update this page as soon as the tickets are announced.

 The 3 Corner Plans

 This is an innovative idea offered at the Red Bull ring.
 It is a good deal for newcomers to a Grand Prix event.
 The 3 Corner Plan ticket includes seats for all the three days of the race weekend but one among the three different stands around the circuit each day.

 A Platinum Plan ticket holder will get to sit in Red Bull H Grandstand on Friday, Red Bull A Grandstand on Saturday and in Main Grandstand on Sunday.

 A Gold Plan ticket holder will be seated in the Main Grandstand on Friday, Red Bull H Grandstand on Saturday and in the Red Bull A Grandstand on the Race Day.

 A Silver Plan ticket holder will get a seat in the Red Bull A Grandstand on Friday, in the Main Grandstand on Saturday and in the Red Bull H Grandstand on Sunday.

 ● There is a discount for early booking of the tickets as cited in the table above.